testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/capture-single-element.md

 ## **Prerequisites**

-- You should know how to create an web [project](https://testsigma.com/docs/projects/overview/) in Testsigma.
+- You should know how to create a web [project](https://testsigma.com/docs/projects/overview/) in Testsigma.

 - You should have [Testsigma chrome extension installed](https://testsigma.com/docs/test-step-recorder/install-chrome-extension/).